minnukota381/react-portfolio/README.md

 # Minnu's Portfolio

 This portfolio showcases my skills, projects, and contact information in a visually appealing way using React, Three.js, and other libraries.
+It provides an interactive and visually engaging platform for users to explore my projects, technical skills, and experiences in web development.

 ## Table of Contents